eternaldensity/Sandcastle-Builder/README.md

 - Performance improvements for large Logicat rewards
 - More Papal Decrees (Logicats, Ninja Stealth, Fractal Sandcastles, Tool Factory)
 - (Note due to an error any decree selected prior to this upgrade will be not be selected afterwards)

+#### D0rako:
+- Some boost tag/untag fixes

+#### mart0258:
+- MHP result is now logged

+#### LucidCrux:
+- Fix Kite and Key, Lightning in a Bottle.
+They now also refer correctly to Lightning Rod instead of Glassed Lightning.

 ### 3.321